 Phi Phi Archipelago

-Until the year 2000, the almost unfamous area is now overflowing with tourists.
+Until 2000, the almost unfamous area is now overflowing with tourists.
 Visibility with the film The Beach with Leonard Di Capri in the lead role made Phi Phi one of the most visited areas in Thailand.
 Despite the ever-increasing influx of tourists, there is no doubt that this is one of the most beautiful views in Thailand.
-The water here is beautifully clear and the green vegetation on the rocky island catches everyone’s eyes.
+The water here is amazing clear and the green vegetation on the rocky island catches everyone’s eyes.

 The River Kwai flows through western Thailand and is famous for its legendary bridge built across the river.
 During World War II, a railway to Burma was built and is now called the “death railway”, because it lost lives during its construction almost 100,000 people.